-The Paradox is available as a frame only for £1,850.
-Or we can build up your frame into a complete bike to your specification.
-Use the contact form if you wish to discuss your build.
+The standard Paradox frame costs £1,975 - see the 'buy iy know' page for more information or use the contact form if you wish to discuss your build requirements.
 Remember the standard Paradox can only be used with flat handlebars, but if you want drop bars we can build you a custom frame.

 Equipment we like includes: